 - Raise the profile of city and business contributions in accelerating sustainable development, resilience, and climate action to help implement international commitments.

-“Cities are our nation’s economic powerhouses, making them a key proving ground for policies to increase energy efficiency, deploy clean energy, and foster clean transportation.” – Santa Fe Mayor Javier Gonzales, Alliance Co-Chair
+“Cities are our nation’s economic powerhouses, making them a key proving ground for policies to increase energy efficiency, deploy clean energy, and foster clean transportation.” – Javier Gonzales, former Santa Fe Mayor and former Alliance Co-Chair